Bisimilarity in fresh-register automata: Fresh-register automata with single assignment without erasure (FRA( ))

 \subsection{Symbolic bisimulation}

-Recall that, in the case of RAs, we were able to capture bisimilarity symbolically by using pairs of symbolic configurations of the form $((q_1,S_1),(q_2,S_2))$, whereby $S_i$ represented $\dom{\rho_k}$ of the actual configuration $(q_k,\rho_k)$ represented by $(q_k,S_k)$, and a partial bijection $\sigma:S_1\to S_2$ capturing the matching names of $\rho_1$ and $\rho_2$.
+Recall that, in the case of RAs, we were able to capture bisimilarity symbolically by using \us{tuples of the form $(q_1,S_1,\sigma,q_2,S_2)$, whereby $S_k$ represented $\dom{\rho_k}$ of the actual configuration $(q_k,\rho_k)$ being represented (for $k=1,2$)}, and partial bijection $\sigma:S_1\to S_2$ captured the matching names of $\rho_1$ and $\rho_2$.
 Moving to FRAs, the first obstacle we face is that actual configurations contain the full history of names and have therefore unbounded size.
 For bisimulation purposes, though, keeping track of the whole history, or its size, is not necessary.
-In fact, history only plays a role in globally fresh transitions and one can easily see that the following rule: \begin{itemize} \item Every globally fresh transition from $q_1$ must be matched by a globally or a locally fresh transition from $q_2$. \end{itemize} is sound for simulation of globally fresh transitions.
+In fact, history only plays a role in globally fresh transitions and one can easily see that the rule \begin{quote} ``Every globally fresh transition from $q_1$ must be matched by a globally or a locally fresh transition from $q_2$.'' \end{quote} is sound for simulation of globally fresh transitions.